For those fed up with their cable or satellite TV company, there has never been a better time to cut the cord.

 In terms of extras and features, PlayStation Vue has more, and its user experience is more flexible.

-Contrast these features with Sling TV — which uses a simple guide sans any curation or recommendations, lacks DVR, and only has fast forward/rewind on a select number of shows and channels — and PlayStation Vue looks much more enticing.
-The one thing Sling TV has over Vue is a bandwidth limiter, which will keep your data usage from spiking.
-Still, we’re going to give this one to Vue thanks to its more robust feature set.
+In contrast, Sling TV uses a simple guide without any curation or recommendations, lacks a DVR (for now), and only allows to pause/fast forward/rewind on a select number of shows and channels.
+DirecTV Now also lacks DVR and has a severely limited amount of content which can be paused, fast forwarded, or rewound.
+One feature Sling TV offers over Vue or DirecTV Now is a bandwidth limiter, which will keep your data usage from spiking.
+Still, Vue’s robust feature set puts it on top.

 Winner: PlayStation Vue

 All services offer passable video quality, though it often falls just short of what you get from cable, satellite, and streaming services like Netflix and Amazon.
 You often won’t get HD quality video, and content is heavily compressed to reduce bandwidth consumption.
 Since none of these services have particularly stand-out picture performance, we’re calling this one a draw.

 Sorry to say it, but for now it’s a draw — each service has its pros and cons, so picking a winner is tough.
 Each of the offerings won a category, and none has really stepped ahead of the pack in dramatic fashion.
 That said, consider a few important distinctions before making your choice: